Hill City Township, Graham County, Kansas

-Hill City Township is a township in Graham County, Kansas, USA.
+Hill City Township is a township in Graham County, Kansas, United States.
 As of the 2000 census, its population was 1,747.

 Geography

 Hill City Township covers an area of 43.19 sqmi and contains one incorporated settlement, Hill City (the county seat).
-According to the USGS, it contains one cemetery, Hill City Cemetery, located a tiny distance north of central Hill City.
+According to the USGS, it contains one cemetery, Hill City Cemetery, located a short distance north of central Hill City.
 Another cemetery, Memorial Lawn Cemetery, lies one mile (1.6 km) north of Hill City along U.S. Route 283, just south of Hill City Cemetery.

 Transportation

 Hill City Township contains one airport or landing strip, Hill City Municipal Airport.